Partnership Ref.: |

 unknown% earn less than US$2/day

-The conflict started in 2013 in Juba and has continued to spread to many parts of South Sudan causing civilians to flee the country for safety.
-With the war becoming chronic, these refugees have found themselves exposed to horrific situations that have wounded them physically, psychologically and emotionally.
-They have lost their identity and self-worth due to the effects of the war on their lives, their parents, relatives, and siblings.
+There is no end to this war and these refugees have experienced horrific situations that have wounded them physically, psychologically and emotionally.
+They have lost their homes and livelihoods along with their identity and self-worth due to the effects of the war on their lives, their parents, relatives, and siblings.

 This has caused traumatic wounds that need healing through the use of biblical pastoral care and counselling to create hope and give healing to wounded people who struggle to forget the dreadful experience of the inhuman and barbaric treatment that was inflicted on them.
-The pastors working amongst these displaced refugees, who are themselves refugees and have also been traumatised, urgently need trauma training and counselling using biblical principles that they can then take back to their people to build hope and help heal the wounds and scars.
+The pastors working amongst these displaced refugees, who are themselves refugees and have also been traumatised (see Pastor Batali's story in the first report), urgently need trauma training and counselling using biblical principles to assist them, and also so that they can take these back to their people to build hope and help heal the emotional wounds and scars.

-Bright Hope World has been partnering with Thomas Lubari, himself a Sudanese refugee, in Jinja, Uganda since 2007.
-Despite leading a church in Jinja, overseeing a micro-enterprise loan programme (UGA04b) and a vocational training programme (UGA04c) there, and running Foundations for Farming training courses in various locations around Uganda (UGA08), Thomas has always maintained a real love for his homeland and the Sudanese people and travels back there regularly.
-He is involved in church development there in addition to overseeing micro-loan programmes (SUD01) and also vocational training (SUD04).
+Bright Hope World has been partnering with Thomas Lubari and his wife Joyce Gaba, who are both Sudanese refugees and who now live in Jinja, Uganda, since 2007.
+Thomas and Joyce lead a church in Njeru, a very poor area of Jinja which also has a number of refugees.
+Despite this, and overseeing a micro-enterprise loan programme (UGA04b), a very successful vocational training programme for both Ugandans and South Sudanese (UGA04c), and running Foundations for Farming training courses in various locations around Uganda (UGA08), Thomas has always maintained a real love for his homeland and the Sudanese people.
+He travels back there as he is able, but travel in South Sudan is extremely dangerous as present (2024).

 In October 2016 BHW's Field Director visited two of the resettlement camps in north Uganda and saw first-hand the plight of the people there.
 Following this visit, Thomas expressed a desire to gather some church leaders (pastors who are recent refugees) together for a few days to give them trauma counselling and empower them to help their people.
 Funding for this project commenced in December 2016.